zhoubihn/membership-suggestions/members.md

 # Members in This Organization

+**Note** that, in this file, one can only edit the item related to herself/himself.
+If a member tries to add, delete or change the items of other members, he/she will be kicked off.

 ## How to Become a Member

 If you are intesested in becoming a member of this organization, please follow